Former President Trump slams Biden for migrant surge: ‘They’re destroying our country’

 Trump tells Harris Faulkner that Biden is Bernie Sanders 'on steroids'

-Former President Trump ripped President Joe Biden and his administration over the migrant surge at the U.S. border, during an exclusive interview on "The Faulkner Focus" on Monday, arguing that the Biden administration is "destroying our country."
+Former President Trump ripped President Joe Biden and his administration over the migrant surge at the U.S. border during an exclusive interview on "The Faulkner Focus" on Monday, arguing that the Biden administration is "destroying our country."

-He also said that Democrats are bringing violence from other countries.
+He also said that Democrats are bringing violence from other countries into the U.S.

+"You have a lot of bad people coming into our country and they're [the Biden administration] is doing nothing about it," Trump said, noting that murderers and sex traffickers are among those currently entering the U.S.

 Secretary of Homeland Security Alejandro Mayorkas has claimed that the number of people looking to enter the U.S. at the southern border could be the highest in 20 years, but in an interview with "Fox News Sunday" he claimed that this is because of the Trump administration's actions, not policy changes that took place in the early days of President Biden’s administration.